AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 1. Turn off memory ballooning
 1. Pre-allocate and reserve memory for the virtual machines that host the MongoDB databases
 1. Use Storage I/O Control to allocate sufficient I/O to the `mongod` process.
-1. Guarantee CPU resources of the machines hosting MongoDB by setting [CPU Reservation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.hostclient.doc/GUID-6C9023B2-3A8F-48EB-8A36-44E3D14958F6.html?hWord=N4IghgNiBc4RB7AxmALgUwAQGEAKBVTAJ3QGcEBXIpMkAXyA)
+1. Guarantee the CPU resources of the machines hosting MongoDB by setting [CPU Reservation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.hostclient.doc/GUID-6C9023B2-3A8F-48EB-8A36-44E3D14958F6.html?hWord=N4IghgNiBc4RB7AxmALgUwAQGEAKBVTAJ3QGcEBXIpMkAXyA)

-1. Consider using ParaVirtual I/O drivers.
-See [knowledgebase article](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1010398).
+1. Consider using ParaVirtual I/O drivers. <!-- URL is a 404 See [knowledgebase article](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1010398).-->

 ### Amazon Web Services {#amazon-web-services}

-For documentation on how to set up MongoDB with Amazon Web Services, check the [Configure AWS Integration](https://docs.cloud.mongodb.com/tutorial/configure-aws-settings/) article on the MongoDB website.
+For documentation on how to set up MongoDB with Amazon Web Services, check the [Configure AWS Integration](https://www.mongodb.com/docs/cloud-manager/tutorial/configure-aws-integration/) article on the MongoDB website.

 ## Securing MongoDB Before Deployment {#securing-mongodb-before-deployment}